Discovering...

 John Wick: Chapter 3, Mission: Impossible - Rogue Nation, Inception

 The chaotic energy of Jemaa el-Fna and the narrow medina alleys feature prominently in John Wick 3, where Keanu Reeves fights through the souks.
-The square's snake charmers and food stalls create instant cinematic atmosphere.
+Tom Cruise's motorcycle chase in Mission: Impossible also used Marrakech streets.
+The square's snake charmers and food stalls create instant atmosphere.

 Sex and the City 2, Spectre (interior inspiration)